Akshay-Hegde/capp-cache/README.md

 ----------|--------------------------------------------------------------------------|-----------------------------|-----------------------
 resources | An array of resources to be cached.
-See the following table for details. | array of resource entries   | [] pageId    | An ID of the page under which all resources are cached.                  | string                      | Current page URL
+See the following table for details. | array of resource entries   | [] pageId    | An ID of the page under which all resources are cached.                  | string                      | Current page URL manifestUrl | A URL from which the manifest JSON is fetched.                         | URL

 When the page loads, the library will add your resources to the DOM, according to the resources list.
 The supported properties for each resource entry are: